Religious School Pricing & FAQs

 What else can my child do to stay involved at the synagogue?

 Our amazing youth groups offer active opportunities for students of all ages to engage in fun, camp-like activities including sports, outings, retreats, and more!
 For example, at Shabbat is Awesome (monthly Shabbat afternoon hang-outs for children and families) basketball, soccer, ga-ga, crafts, board games, and more take center stage.
 Our youth groups go ice skating, play basketball, attend baseball games, and do other fun activities.
-To learn more contact Hannah Kinsella at hkinsella@ansheemet.org
+To learn more contact Chloe Bain at cbain@ansheemet.org

 Are children required or encouraged to attend Shabbat services outside of religious school?